FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 If you’re not already brushing your dog’s teeth, you should start after he’s had a professional cleaning by a vet (or, ideally, when he’s still a young pup).
 You’ll need the following items, which you can purchase at a pet supply store or from your veterinarian.
 How to brush a dog’s teeth that hates being brushed?
 It’s no secret that dogs hate having their teeth brushed.
 There are some tips for brushing dogs’ teeth that you can do to make brushing your dog’s teeth an easier and a more pleasant experience for you and Fido.

-Once you’ve got a dog toothbrush and toothpaste, you should make the routine as relaxed and fun as possible.
+Once you’ve got a dog toothbrush and toothpaste, you should make the pet dental care routine as relaxed and fun as possible.
 If you get in the habit of brushing your dog’s teeth right before giving him a treat or taking him for a walk, he might actually look forward to the experience.

-- Don’t try to brush its teeth right away.
+- Don’t try to brush your pet’s teeth right away.
 The first day, dab a bit of toothpaste on your finger and let him dog lick it off, praising him while he does so.
 Give him a treat when he’s finished.
 If he doesn’t like the flavor, you may need to try another kind.
 Repeat this step each day until your dog looks forward to licking the toothpaste.

 - Put some toothpaste on your fingertip and then gently run it along your dog’s gums.
-You may both be more comfortable if you start at the front of his mouth and work back.
+You may both be more comfortable if you start at the front of your dog’s mouth and work back.
 Repeat this step for a couple of days, or until your dog seems comfortable with it.

 - Now you can actually use the toothbrush.
 Put a dab of toothpaste on it, and then angle the bristles up along your dog’s upper front teeth so they get below the gum line.
 Make small circles with the brush along the gum line.
 This should take less than 30 seconds [1].